APNIC-Labs/draft-kskroll-sentinel/README.md

    integrity protection for DNS data by using digital signatures.
    DNSSEC uses Key Tags to efficiently match signatures to the keys from which they are generated.
-The Key Tag is a 16-bit value computed from the RDATA portion of a DNSKEY RR using a formula found in "Key
+The Key Tag is a 16-bit value computed

-Huston, et al.          Expires December 13, 2018               [Page 2]
+Huston, et al.           Expires January 3, 2019                [Page 2]

-Internet-Draft         DNSSEC Trusted Key Sentinel             June 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018

-   Tag Calculation" (Appendix B of "Resource Records for the DNS Security Extensions" [RFC4034]), a formula similar to a ones- complement checksum.
-RRSIG RRs contain a Key Tag field whose value is equal to the Key Tag of the DNSKEY RR that validates the signature.
+   from the RDATA of a DNSKEY RR as described in Appendix B of [RFC4034].
+RRSIG RRs contain a Key Tag field whose value is equal to the Key Tag of the DNSKEY RR that was used to generate the corresponding signature.

    This document specifies how security-aware DNS resolvers that perform validation of their responses can respond to certain queries in a